 It is unlawful to discriminate because of the sex, race, disability, religion or belief, sexual orientation or gender reassignment of another person with whom the pupil is associated.
-So, for example, a school must not discriminate by refusing to admit a pupil because his parents are gay men or lesbians.
-It would be race discrimination to treat a white pupil less favourably because she has a black boyfriend.
+So, for example, a school must not discriminate by refusing to admit a pupil because their parents are gay.
+It would be race discrimination to treat a white pupil less favourably because they have a black boyfriend / girlfriend.